Info About Targeted Cetaceans

 Species At Risk

 The Japanese fishermen are indiscriminate.
 They kill any species that approaches the coast.
-Sea Shepherd crew have witnessed the killing of:
+The 2013-2014 season quota is as follows:

 Japan Illegally Kills Small Whales